That’s one very famous balcony.

 Directions to Cerny’s Trabi sculpture “Quo Vadis?”

-Walk uphill on Vlašská street in Prague’s Malá Strana.
+From tram stop “Malostranské náměstí” in Prague’s Malá Strana, head towards Vlašská street and walk uphill.
 When a hospital (Nemocnice Milosrdných Sester sv.
 Karla Boromejského v Praze) appears on the right and an open portal to a children’s park is on the left, make a left turn from Vlašská onto the path to walk past the park.
 At the end of the path, turn left again.
 The high metal fence of the German Embassy will be on your left, and the foot of Petřín hill is on the right.
 After walking halfway along the fence, you’ll see the sculpture “parked” in the back garden with accompanying signage in Czech and German.

 More from 30 September 1989